Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Last Updated:

-The Tour de France starts on July 1st and runs through July 24th every year.
-Watch it all on NBC and USA Network.
-See the full 2023 Tour de France schedule below.
+The Tour de France Femmes started on July 23rd and runs through July 30th.
+Watch it all on CNBC and Peacock.

 If you are a fan of cycling, there’s no reason you need to stick with your cable or satellite contract.
 In fact, if you want to watch live racing, you are better off Read on to learn everything you need to know!